When you tell people that you’ve just booked a ticket to Papua New Guinea; it’s very rare for them to not respond with hysterics.

 If you’re travelling to Papua New Guinea for culinary reasons – you’re going to be very, very, very disappointed.
-I tried to go veggie when possible, but it was pretty much impossible.
+I tried to go veggie when possible (as I’ve been considering it for a while), but it was pretty much impossible.
 Your main choices are mock KFC fried chicken places, or yellow fin fish outside of the capital.
 I can’t even remember seeing a green vegetable although there was plenty of fruit at local markets.
 On a happier note – yams are everywhere you turn and cheap enough.
 On that note…

 Is It Expensive?